traffordDataLab/leaflet.reachability/README.md

 **Reachability origin marker options**

-The following options control whether markers are created at the origin of the reachability polygons (i.e. the point chosen by the user on the map), and if so, what they look like and how they should respond to user interaction.
+The following options allow you to decide if markers are created at the origin of the reachability polygons (i.e. the point chosen by the user on the map), and if so, give you control over their styling and interactive behaviour.

 | Option            | Type     | Default  | Description |
 | ----------------- | -------- | -------- | ----------- |